Senta Taft Hendry Museum

 A large portion of the University's Museum Collection is available to view as an online resource for public access and research.
-Follow this link to explore the collection.
+Click to button below to explore the collection.